Narrative

 What Does Exodus 1:15-21 Mean?

-Exodus 1:15-21 describes how the Hebrew midwives, Shiphrah and Puah, refused to kill newborn Hebrew boys, even though Pharaoh commanded them to.
-They feared God more than the king, so they let the babies live, and God blessed them.
-This act of quiet courage protected God’s people and showed that faithfulness to God matters more than obeying unjust orders.
+Exodus 1:15-21 describes how the king of Egypt ordered two Hebrew midwives, Shiphrah and Puah, to kill all newborn Hebrew boys.
+They refused because they feared God more than the king, and let the boys live.
+This act of quiet courage protected God's people and helped set the stage for Israel's deliverance.
+Their bravery shows that standing for what's right can change history.

 Exodus 1:15-21